nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 ### Localisation

-Since the national reference index is not yet launched at the time of writing, which limits the options for an indexed pull scenario.
+The national reference index ('nationale verwijsindex', 'NVI') is not yet launched at the time of writing.
+This limits the options for an indexed pull scenario.

 - A broad BSN broadcast based on addressing information is not allowed